 FOSAMAX AVASCULAR NECROSIS OF THE KNEE LAWYERS

-The Fosamax lawyers at Saiontz & Kirk, P.A. are reviewing potential lawsuits for individuals who have been diagnosed with osteonecrosis of the knee, jaw, hip or shoulder.
+The Fosamax lawyers at Saiontz & Kirk, P.A. were reviewing potential lawsuits for individuals who have been diagnosed with osteonecrosis of the knee, jaw, hip or shoulder.

 If you or a family member have taken Fosamax and been diagnosed with osteonecrosis of the knee or another form of bone decay, request a free consultation to review your legal rights.
 There are no fees or expenses unless a recovery is obtained.